docusign/extension-app-data-verification-reference-implementation/README.md

 Each use case corresponds to a separate extension app manifest located in the [manifests](/manifests/) folder of this repository.

+## Combining with Other Extensions
+The data verification extension type is designed to work with other extension types to enhance the functionality of an extension app and simplify workflows.
+For a practical example of combining extension types in an extension app, see the [File Archive and Data Verification Reference Implementation](https://github.com/docusign/file-archive-dv-reference-implementation/).

 ## Authentication
 This reference implementation supports two [authentication](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/) flows:
 * [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – required for public extension apps